prmadev/prma/content/posts/floss_for_longevity.md

 Given this remarkable diversity, it comes as little astonishment that Microsoft's ardent campaign during the 2000s against the comparably youthful, less cohesive, and resource-limited Linux met with abysmal failure.
 Strikingly, in a twist of events, Microsoft has lately unveiled its very own Linux distribution and dedicated years to crafting the Windows Subsystem for Linux.

 To the proprietary realm, an ecosystem characterized by the development, redesign, and forking of diverse products, yielding a multitude of solutions, may appear inherently inefficient.
-Yet, from the perspective of permaculture and permacomputing, such an ecosystem manifests as nothing short of utopia.
+Yet, from the perspective of permaculture and PermaComputing, such an ecosystem manifests as nothing short of utopia.

-### FLOSS demonstrates a higher level of robustness {#floss-demonstrates-a-higher-level-of-robustness}
+### <abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> demonstrates a higher level of robustness {#demonstrates-a-higher-level-of-robustness}

-FLOSS transcends being a mere generator of independent variations that begin anew each time.
+<abbr title=" Free\/Libre and Open Source Software">FLOSS</abbr> transcends being a mere generator of independent variations that begin anew each time.
 It represents a system where progress builds upon existing foundations, with each subsequent layer amplifying the importance of the underlying ones.
 Irrespective of how many stories above the ground one ascends, the ground level remains a paramount concern if its integrity is jeopardized.
 Prominent examples of this phenomenon can be observed in projects like curl, the kernel, and OpenSSL.
 Although these initiatives were initially initiated by individuals, they have evolved into integral components of numerous other undertakings.
 The driving force compelling many individuals to contribute to these projects stems from the realization that the cost of abstaining from participation would be significantly greater.

 However, it is important to recognize that this process is not always pleasant.
 Consider the immense pressure on OpenSSL developers.
 If they were to become overwhelmed and exhausted like many other open-source maintainers, the consequences could be significant.